Dorrie Napoleone, President, ’24

 Matt Fastuca, ’25

-I grew up in New Jersey but headed to Rhode Island after high school drawn by the promise of “Hope” on the flag.
-My first trip to Block Island in 1993 was as a day tripper but turned into a summer and fall of washing dishes.
-It was this serendipitous beginning that started my lifelong love of the island.
-While traveling around the country I continued to return to Block Island.
-I’ve now called the island home for twenty years.
-My husband Turtle and I are raising our boys Blaize and Chase to love and appreciate the island as much as we do.
-I’m lucky to work as a gardener which allows me to enjoy the outdoors and the beauty of the island full time.
-In my free time you can find me walking the trails, looking at birds, relaxing on the beach or trying to sneak in an off island adventure.
+Heather grew up in New Jersey but headed to Rhode Island after high school drawn by the promise of “Hope” on the flag.
+Her first trip to Block Island in 1993 was as a day tripper but turned into a summer and fall of washing dishes.
+It was this serendipitous beginning that started her lifelong love of the island.
+While traveling around the country Heather continued to return to Block Island.
+Heather has now called the island home for twenty years.
+Heather and her husband Turtle are raising our boys Blaize and Chase to love and appreciate the island as much as we do.
+Heather is lucky to work as a gardener which allows her to enjoy the outdoors and the beauty of the island full time.
+In her free time you can find Heather walking the trails, looking at birds, relaxing on the beach or trying to sneak in an off island adventure.

 Rosemary Tobin came to Block Island in November of 1997; she was here for a short visit but quickly fell in love with the Island and its people.
 She grew up outside of Washington DC in Rockville, Maryland, and attended college in Boca Raton, Florida at Florida Atlantic University.
 After college, she worked as a lobbyist led her to Chicago, Illinois.
 After eight years of working in the political arena she decided to simplify her life and leave Chicago to travel.
 Her travels ended here on Block Island.
 Rosemary lives with her husband, son, and two dogs, Lola and Sugar.
 She has successfully worked as a real estate agent for the last 11 years, and works for Lila Delman.
 In the summer, you can find her behind the bar at Eli’s.